I’m referring, of course, to the marriage of Prince Harry and American actress Meghan Markle.

-I asked some fellow bloggers who’ll also be tuning in to watch the wedding on Saturday why we’ve all gone (just a little bit) royal wedding mad and here’s what they said.
+I asked some fellow bloggers who’ll also be tuning in to watch the wedding on Saturday why we’ve all gone (just a little bit) royal wedding mad by putting things like residential flagpoles in our gardens, and here’s what they said.

 12 reasons we’re looking forward to the royal wedding

 1. We can’t resist the pomp and glamour.
 “I’ve asked hubs to take the children out so I can watch in peace,” says Jemma at Mayflower Blogs.
 “Harry and Meghan are the future of not only the royal family, but our country.
 They’re relevant, current and will move with our times better than anyone else could.”

 2. It’s a once in a generation event.
 “It’s great for the children to do something memorable,” says Emma at The Money Whisperer.
 “I’m mainly looking forward to the garden party my daughter’s school has organised – on Friday they’re hosting a picnic with champagne, scones and a chocolate fountain!
 I love that the choir is singing ‘we’re going to the chapel’ too.
 Who doesn’t like an excuse for a party?!”

 3. We’re nosey.
 “Harry has always been the most relatable of the royals to me, and there is something about him with that twinkle in his eye!” says Laura at Five Little Doves.
 “I love that he is marrying a mixed race, American, divorcee.
 Like his final two fingers to the restraints of the royal family!”